Models as Approximations II: A Model-Free Theory of Parametric Regression: Targets of Estimation: Regression Functionals

-The population description of regression based on observational data is in terms of two random variables that take on values in respective measurable spaces: the regressor $\Xvec \!: \BOmega \rightarrow \cY$ with a joint distribution $\PofYandX$, a conditional response distribution $\PofYgivenX$ and a regressor distribution $\PofX$.
-We may express the connection between them using the notation
+This section describes some of the ways of constructing regression functionals, including those based on ``working models'' used as heuristics to suggest plausible objective functions.
+We use the following notations and assumptions throughout: At the population level there are two random variables, the regressor $\Xvec$ with values in a measurable space $\cX$ and the response $\Yvec$ with values in a measurable space $\cY$, with a joint distribution $\PofYandX$, a conditional response distribution $\PofYgivenX$ and a marginal regressor distribution~$\PofX$.
+We express the connection between them using ``$\otimes$'' notation:

-As mentioned earlier, the typographic distinction between $\Xvec$ and $Y$ is a hold-over from the OLS context of Part~I where $\Xvec$ denoted a random vector of quantitative regressor variables and $Y$ a quantitative response variable.
-This is no longer assumed and the regressor and response spaces $\cX$ and $\cY$ are now entirely arbitrary.